Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks

-We finally discuss considerable extensions and remaining issues of our proposal.
+We finally discuss extensions and the remaining issues concerning our proposal.
 One of them is an application to turbulence, although this is extremely challenging as compared to the present demonstration with the square cylinder wake.
 To that end, we may be able to capitalize on the idea of autoencoder-based low dimensionalization~\cite{FHNMF2020}, in addition to the present adaptive sampling.
-But we should caution that there may be a trade-off relationship between the compressibility and explainability of low-dimensionalized representation.
-Another considerable limitation is the application to unstructured mesh data which can be seen in handling complex fluid flow data.
+However, we should be careful that there may be a trade-off relationship between the compressibility and explainability of low-dimensionalized representation.
+Another limitation is the application to unstructured mesh data.
 This limitation is caused by the use of regular CNN in the present study.
 Hence, the combination with the state of the arts, e.g., Graph CNN~\cite{ogoke2020graph}, PointNet~\cite{kashefi2020point}, PhyGeoNet~\cite{GSW2020}, and Voronoi CNN~\cite{FukamiVoronoi}, may help us to tackle that issue.
-Moreover, what we should solve toward practical applications is how to believe results generated by machine learning model since we must encounter the situation where we have no solution data in real-life applications.
-In this sense, a preparation for proper uncertainty quantification~\cite{MFRFT2020} needs to be established.
-We hope that the present study can serve as one of the pieces toward effective data handling with machine learning for complex nonlinear systems.
+Moreover, in practical applications, how to believe results generated by the machine-learning model is also an important issue since we have no solution data in real-life applications.
+In this sense, a preparation for proper uncertainty quantification~\cite{MFRFT2020,MORIMOTO2022133454} needs to be established.
+We believe that the present study can serve as one of the pieces toward effective data handling with machine learning for complex nonlinear systems.